byterubpay/byterub-site/_posts/2018-01-05-logs-for-the-Hardware-meeting-held-on-2018-01-05.md

 **\<msvb-lab>** We're still on track with two main editions.
 **\<msvb-lab>** A developer (D) edition, larger and more complex good for devs.
 **\<msvb-lab>** A consumer (C) edition, with excellent aesthetics and easy to use.
-**\<rehrar>** we can continue conversations on previous points in #monero-hardware-aside.
+**\<rehrar>** we can continue conversations on previous points in #byterub-hardware-aside.
 It'll just be used temporarily for this meeting
 **\<msvb-lab>** Secure too, ahem.
 **\<cslashm>** dEBRUYNE: juste ask if what the differenciator of each project is written down
 **\<msvb-lab>** Is that okay with everyone else?